 Housing has become so expensive that working class families have been priced out of many of America’s biggest markets, especially urban areas on the two coasts.
 Indeed, the odds are, housing is your biggest expense.
 According to many financial experts, you shouldn’t spend more than 30% of your gross monthly income on housing.
 Are you?

 Grandma and Grandpa were financially successful, and yet they never owned a house larger than 2,000 square feet.
 They didn’t like debt and they never felt they were house-poor.
 Take a look at your housing situation and ask yourself, “Are you living your American dream—or someone else’s version of it?”

 George Grombacher is the Chief Community Officer of Money Alignment Academy, as well as the host of the Money Savage podcast.
 He works to help people lead happier and more contented lives, with a special focus on money.
-George’s previous articles for HumbleDollar were Taking Advantage and What I Value.
+George’s previous articles were Taking Advantage and What I Value.
 Follow him on Twitter @GLGrombacher.